Language Reference

 Two profiles are available: SANDBOX gets the portable non-file primitives, and

+sockets, and sleep.
 The kec CLI uses FULL.

 | Group | Primitives | Profile |